William Miranda Marín: Death

 On September 18, 2009, Miranda Marín announced that he had been diagnosed with pancreatic cancer.
 On June 4, 2010, at 7:45 in the morning, Miranda Marín died in the Auxilio Mutuo Hospital in Hato Rey, Puerto Rico, after battling his illness.
 He was cremated, and his ashes were placed at Jardín Botánico y Cultural William Miranda Marín in Caguas, Puerto Rico.

 Legacy

 The building of the institutional trust of the National Guard of Puerto Rico on State Road #1 from Caguas to Río Piedras at the former facilities of Euro Bank, was posthumously named General William Miranda Marín.

+A monument for William Miranda Marín is located at the corner of Acosta St and Paradis St in Caguas.

+In 2022 William Miranda Marín was posthumously inducted to the Puerto Rico Veterans Hall of Fame.